5 Random Pages

 Postwar use

-Conversation with a local resident indicates that the centre was used as a fire station at one time, and that it was also converted for reuse as a decontamination centre during the Cold War.
+Conversation with a local resident indicates that the centre was once used as a fire station, and was then converted for reuse as a decontamination centre during the Cold War.

 During the 1950s and 1960s, the lower building was used as a dining room for the nearby Eastern Primary School, which formerly resided on the site now occupied by the multi-storey flats on the corner of Chapel Street, and lacked its own catering facilities.
 Large garage style doors were fitted to the buildings during this period, and would not have been present on the original structure.